Motor Vehicle Assessments

-If you own a Motor Vehicle in Connecticut on October 1st of any year, you are liable for property taxes on your motor vehicle.
-The Assessor's Office values all vehicles at 70% of current market value using State recommended price guides and available market data.
+If you own a Motor Vehicle in Connecticut on October 1 of any year, you are liable for property tax on your motor vehicle.
+The Assessor's Office values all vehicles at 70 percent of current market value using State recommended price guides and available market data.

 Adjustments to Your Motor Vehicle Tax